LiTrevize/AI-Coursework/README.md

-# EI339-AI-Homeworks
+# AI-Coursework
-Repository for coursework in EI339 Artificial Intelligence.
+Repository for coursework in Artificial Intelligence.

 ## Installation
 The code is written in Python 3.7.3.
 You can download and install an [Python interpreter](https://www.python.org/downloads/) or [Conda environment](https://docs.conda.io/en/latest/miniconda.html).
 Some packages like Numpy and Matplotlib are required to run the code.
 You can install them by